Peter has worked on a variety of software projects. Here are some highlights.

 This update to our visuals and our publishing platform was my first time leading project development at MSNBC.
 It was also the team’s first major release that was both on time and stable.

 This complete rebuild of MSNBC on ASP.NET and XSL served as our core technology platform for almost a decade.
 I worked on personalization and image resizing.
-The image resize system is still in active use.
+The image resize system was in active use for more than 15 years.

 News Menu allowed quick browsing of MSNBC's content.
 It was initially an ActiveX control, but I rebuilt it later using DHTML.
 News Alert was a Win32 app that would blink on your tray when major new stories were published.
 It was a small download (52K) even though it needed its own HTTP client and animated GIF implementations.